 Many hold the view that women have long been “confined” to the house.
 For much of the world’s history, though, this was not the case.
 Even if women longed to be able to stay home, financial need forced them to find outside work.
-A single income did not become feasible for most until the 1950s.
+A single income didn't become feasible for most until the 1950s.

 There also lingers an erroneous belief that the stereotypical housewife is a sad remnant of the “oppressive” Golden Age.
 Statistics, however, prove that the reign of the housewife was a period of happiness for a great majority.
 Today’s shifting trends also point to the idea that the role of the stay at home mom is, in fact, desirable.
 Opting to stay at home is a blessing that allows many women and their families to truly prosper.